The VentureOutsource.com annual "Top 100 people influencing electronics manufacturing services (EMS)" - 2012

 72. Shoshanah Cohen

 Cohen, a certified fellow in production and inventory management by APICS, is one of the leaders of operational excellence consulting firm PRTM’s worldwide supply chain innovation practice.
 A book, titled: ‘Strategic supply chain management: the five disciplines for top performance’, which Cohen co-authored with fellow PRTM colleague Joseph Roussel, has become the industry bible for supply chain management practitioners.
 Cohen has assisted numerous management teams in redesigning their processes for dramatic improvements in productivity; increasing production flexibility and customer service levels, and greatly reducing inventory investment.
 Cohen is also founding member of the Supply Chain Council and one of the original developers of SCOR, the supply chain operations reference model.

 DeWaters is president of Penumbra Strategies.
 If you’re an EMS provider and you’re new to defense or you want to get involved in defense, we can’t think of anyone more suitable to talk with than DeWaters, a seemingly permanent fixture in many prime contractor factories and EMS provider facilities serving the defense electronics end market.
 This non-traditional EMS sector is growing at a faster CAGR than the overall worldwide EMS market and its one reason many EMS providers not currently serving defense want to become qualified.

 70. Robert Freid

-A former management consultant at McKinsey & Company, Freid is president and principle consultant at Seattle-based Contract Manufacturing Consultants.
-Freid’s firm focuses primarily on assisting technology OEM decision makers with their outsourcing initiatives and their relationships with EMS providers.
+A former management consultant, Freid is president and principle consultant at Contract Manufacturing Consultants assisting technology OEM decision makers with their outsourcing initiatives and formulating relationships with EMS providers.
 He has published articles on the topic of electronics outsourcing, visited various contract electronics services facilities and has presented at industry events for both OEM and EMS audiences.

 69. Randy Abrams